Arnedeklerk/RDP5_RBDP_Rgrapher/README.md

   1.2 Double check that you changed breakpointData, geneMap and breakpointDotPos to now read your own data.

 ### Data Modifiers
-* virusName: Outputted title used both on top of the graph, and underneath on the X axis.
+* virusName: Output title used both on top of the graph, and underneath on the X axis.
 * taxID: TaxID according to NCBI (https://www.ncbi.nlm.nih.gov/taxonomy).
 ## More Modifiers
 * fontSizeForGeneMap: How big myust the text be in the gene map?
 Remember, that when exporting the text does not scale linearly compared to the preview image.